-A visit to Sony today and Argos a little while ago suggests to me that our 'on' consumption budget should be about 40W max for a TV, which I think is roughly 'B' rated or better, or 50W (ie an extra 10W) for an integrated DVD as 10W is what their simplest stand-alone DVD consumes and a bit more than ours.
+A visit to Sony today and Argos a little while ago suggests to me that our 'on' consumption budget should be about 40W max for a TV.
+I think that that is roughly 'B' rated or better.
+So 50W (ie an extra 10W) for an integrated DVD.
+10W is what their simplest stand-alone DVD consumes and a bit more than ours.
 That should get up to about the 24" or 26" size that my partner would like.

 ~40W for the TV would save us ~0.1kWh/d or about the energy used by our ADSL modem.
 We might be able to get to under 30W for an A-rated device.

-The chap in the Sony shop says that Sony has stopped doing integrated DVDs because they break before the rest of the TV, so possibly wide words there suggesting to keep them separate.
+The chap in the Sony shop says that Sony has stopped doing integrated DVDs because they break before the rest of the TV.
+So possibly wise words there suggesting to keep them separate.

-Note that the size (26") is more than I had thought useful, but Jean had seen a couple this size in other houses, and bigger ones had seemed just too much, and this one is as good as I could hope for on the power front (and I suspect that controls can be tweaked to do better than default).
+Note that the size (26") is more than I had thought useful.
+But Jean had seen a couple this size in other houses, and bigger ones had seemed just too much.
+This one is as good as I could hope for on the power front.
+(And I suspect that controls can be tweaked to do better than default.)

-I remain slightly wary given LG past form on energy ratings but I shall measure rather than just take on trust.
+I remain slightly wary given LG past form on energy ratings.
+I shall measure rather than just take on trust.

-2012/11/13: TV arrived and after an abortive attempt to set up was fine.
-Comes with an Eco 'Auto' mode by default, and against which I took the following approximate energy consumption values (measured with Maplin N67HH plug) for our new combination of Lime plug to power everything off, TV, PACE cable TV box, and DVD player:
+2012/11/13: the TV arrived and after an abortive attempt to set up was fine.
+Comes with an Eco 'Auto' mode by default.
+In 'Auto' mode I took the following approximate energy consumption values for our new combination of Lime plug to power everything off, TV, PACE cable TV box, and DVD player:

 - 0.5W Lime plug 'off'.